-Stance our feet are set in position so that they are perpendicular with the line of the pitch.
+The Square Stance - With the Square Stance our feet are set in position so that they are perpendicular with the line of the pitch.
 We are behind and clear of the catcher and will not be impeded by any lateral movement made by the catcher.
 With square feet it will be easier for you to drop to the set position with a straight back, as our feet are not staggered and twisting our back.
 However if we are not far enough forward we may become lazy and lean forward resting our arms on our legs.
 This practice locks an umpire into position and restricts reaction time.

-Stance our inside foot (the closest foot to the batter) is placed forward so the heel of this foot lines approximately with the toe of our outside foot.
+The Stagger Stance - With the Staggered Stance our inside foot (the closest foot to the batter) is placed forward so the heel of this foot lines approximately with the toe of our outside foot.
 The advantage of the Staggered Stance is that we will be slightly closer to the plate thus enhancing our view of the outside corner of home plate and we will more readily see the ball on the outside enter the catcher's glove.
 However if you set-up to far inside with this stance you will be disadvantaged trying to clear the catcher turning towards the batter to field a popped fly or passed ball.
 If we remain alert, track and read the pitch or ball off the bat our reactions should match those of the catcher.